nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `help`

-### Adding a module/student/professor: `add`
+### Adding an entry: `add`

-Adds a module/student/professor to the UniBook depending on the value defined in `o/OPTION`.
+Adds a module/group/student/professor/event/meeting to the UniBook depending on the value defined in `o/OPTION`.

 Format: `add o/OPTION...`
 OPTION values:
 1. module
-Format: `add o/module n/MODULENAME m/MODULECODE`
+Format: `add o/module n/MODULENAME m/MODULECODE [ke/KEYEVENTTYPE dt/DATETIME]…​`
 This adds a Module with name: Discrete Mathematics and code: CS1231S to the UniBook.
+User can also add key events of the module.
+The event types are as follows:
+`1` - Exam
+`2` - Quiz
+`3` - Assignment Release
+`4` - Assignment Due
+The accepted format of `dt/DATETIME` is `yyyy-MM-dd HH:mm`.

+2. group
+Format: `add o/group n/GROUPNAME m/MODULECODE [dt/DATETIME]…​`
+This adds a Group to the Module specified.
+The `dt/DATETIME` represents meeting times of the group, it takes in the format `yyyy-MM-dd HH:mm`.

-2. student
+3. student
-Format: `add o/student n/NAME p/PHONE_NUMBER e/EMAIL [t/TAG]…​ [m/MODULE]…​`
+Format: `add o/student n/NAME [p/PHONE_NUMBER] [e/EMAIL] [t/TAG]…​ [[m/MODULECODE] [g/GROUPNAME]]…​`
-This adds a Student to the UniBook, it also adds the student into the student list of the corresponding Module objects (CS1231S and CS2103).
+This adds a Student to the UniBook, it also adds the student into the student list of the corresponding Module objects.
+Note that in order to add a student to a group of the specified module, the format of `m/MODULECODE g/GROUPNAME` must be followed.
+This will allow the program to know which group of which module the user wishes to add the student to.

-3. professor
+4. professor
-Format: `add o/professor n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​ [m/MODULE]…​`
+Format: `add o/professor n/NAME [p/PHONE_NUMBER] [e/EMAIL] [of/OFFICE] [t/TAG]…​ [m/MODULECODE]…​`
-This adds a Professor to the UniBook, it also adds the professor into the professor list of the corresponding Module objects (CS1231S and CS2100).
+This adds a Professor to the UniBook, it also adds the professor into the professor list of the corresponding Module objects.

+5. event
+Format: `add o/event m/MODULECODE ke/KEYEVENTTYPE dt/DATETIME`
+This adds a key event of the respective type and datetime to the module specified.
+The event types are as follows:
+`1` - Exam
+`2` - Quiz
+`3` - Assignment Release
+`4` - Assignment Due
+The accepted format of `dt/DATETIME` is `yyyy-MM-dd HH:mm`.

+7. meeting
+Format: `add o/meeting m/MODULECODE g/GROUPNAME dt/DATETIME…​`
+This adds meetings of the specified datetime to the specified group belonging to the specified module.
+Multiple `dt/DATETIME` can be entered to add multiple meetings.
+The accepted format of `dt/DATETIME` is `yyyy-MM-dd HH:mm`.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A student/professor can have any number of tags and modules (including 0)
 </div>

 Examples:
-`add o/module n/Discrete Mathematics m/CS1231S` adds a module "Discrete Mathematics" with module code CS1231S to the UniBook
+`add o/module n/Discrete Mathematics m/CS1231S ke/1 dt/2022-05-04 13:00`
+Adds a module "Discrete Mathematics" with module code CS1231S to the UniBook.
+The module will have a key event of type "Exam" on the datetime specified.

-`add o/student n/Johnston p/98765432 e/johnston@gmail.com t/friend m/CS1231S m/CS2103` adds a student named Johnston to the UniBook
+`add o/student n/Johnston p/98765432 e/johnston@gmail.com t/friend m/CS1231S g/Project Work m/CS2103`
+Adds a student named Johnston to the UniBook.
+The student will be added to the group "Project Work" in Module "CS1231S".

-`add o/professor n/Aaron Tan p/98723432 e/aarontan@gmail.com a/COM2 01-15 t/smart m/CS1231S m/CS2100`  adds a professor named Aaron Tan to the UniBook
+`add o/professor n/Aaron Tan p/98723432 e/aarontan@gmail.com a/COM2 01-15 t/smart m/CS1231S m/CS2100`
+Adds a professor named Aaron Tan to the UniBook.

+`add o/group n/W16-1 m/CS2103 dt/2022-05-01 13:00 dt/2022-05-04 13:00`
+Adds a group named "W16-1" to module "CS2103".
+This group will have the specified meeting times.

+`add o/event m/CS2103 ke/1 dt/2022-05-04 13:00`
+Adds an event of the specified type and datetime to module "CS2103".

+`add o/meeting m/CS2103 g/W16-1 dt/2022-04-24 13:00 dt/2022-04-30 15:00 dt/2022-05-04 11:00`
+Add meetings of the specified datetimes to module "CS2103".

 ### Listing entries: `list`